-MOLE is a high quality (C++ & MATLAB) library that implements discrete analogs of the first order invariant operators from vector calculus Gradient, Divergence, Curl and also the Laplacian.
-These discrete operators, represented by matrices, can be used to solve 1D, 2D, and 3D partial differential equations.
-These operators (matrices) act on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.
-The mathematics is based on the work of [Corbino and Castillo 2020].
-However, the user may find useful previous publications such as [Castillo and Grone 2003], in which similar operators are derived using a matrix analysis approach.
+MOLE is a high-quality (C++ & MATLAB/Octave) library that implements high-order mimetic methods to solve 1D, 2D, and 3D partial differential equations.
+It provides discrete analogs of the most common vector calculus operators: Gradient, Divergence, Curl, and Laplacian.
+These operators (matrices) act on staggered grids (uniform, non-uniform, and curvilinear) and satisfy local and global conservation laws.
+Mathematics are based on the work of [Corbino and Castillo 2020].
+However, the user may find useful previous publications, such as [Castillo and Grone 2003], in which similar operators were derived using a matrix analysis approach.